mesh-dynamics/api-studio/interceptors/nginx/openresty/README.md

     	}

-If the application does not have any specific prefix to filter API traffic then all the traffic including API and static contents like html, js, image, fonts etc. and then use the filter option in the UI to filter out the static contents and keep only the API traffic to create the regresssion test suite
+If the application does not have any specific prefix to filter API traffic then capture all the traffic including API and static contents like html, js, image, fonts etc. and then use the filter option in the UI to filter out the static contents and keep only the API traffic to create the regresssion test suite

 Here is the eample config that captures everyting